corda/corda-docs-portal/content/en/tutorials/corda/4.8/os/build-basic-cordapp/basic-cordapp-state.md

 ## Before you start

-Before you start building states, read [Key concepts: States](key-concepts-states.md).
+Before you start building states, read [Key concepts: States](../../../../../platform/corda/4.8/open-source/key-concepts-states.md).

 ## Clone the CorDapp template repo

 The easiest way to write any CorDapp is to start from a template.
 This ensures that you have the correct files to begin building.

-1. Navigate to the Kotlin and Java template repsitories and decide which you'd like to clone:
+1. Navigate to the Kotlin and Java template repositories and decide which you'd like to clone:
   * https://github.com/corda/cordapp-template-kotlin
   * https://github.com/corda/cordapp-template-java